cea-hpc/modules/doc/source/module.rst

   changed at installation time with :instopt:`--with-locked-configs` option.
   The value of this option cannot be altered.

+ .. mconfig:: logger

+  Command to log messages.

+  Default value is ``logger -t modules``.
+It can be changed at installation time with :instopt:`--with-logger` and :instopt:`--with-logger-opts` options.
+The :envvar:`MODULES_LOGGER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_LOGGER` description for details.

+  .. only:: html

+     .. versionadded:: 5.5

  .. mconfig:: mcookie_check

   Defines if the Modules magic cookie (i.e., ``#%Module`` file signature)